Vulnerability Management

 Vulnerability and threat management activities include, but are not limited to, the following:

-• Strategic placement of scanning tools to continuously assess all information technology assets
+• Strategic placement of scanning tools to continuously assess information technology assets

 • Implementation of appropriate scan schedules and types (authenticated scan) based on asset criticality